-When Matt Tiller recently told me that the first black footballer player to be selected to play for England was a chap called Jack Leslie who at the time was playing for Plymouth Argyle, I was staggered.
-I was even more amazed when I found that the year of selection was 1925.
+When Matt Tiller recently told me that the first black footballer player to be selected to play for England was a chap called Jack Leslie, who at the time was playing for Plymouth Argyle, I was staggered.
+(1) I was even more amazed when I found that the year of selection was as long ago as 1925.
 What?!
 First black footballer for England was surely Viv Anderson, 1974, right?
 Well maybe not.
 Although Anderson played for the full English team, Laurie Cunningham was the first black player to represent England at any level (having played at under 21 level) and in May 2013, The Football Association amended their records, so that now Benjamin Odeje holds this record, having represented England seven years earlier at schoolboy level.

 So Matt and I decided to fundraise for a statue to Jack Leslie.
 In part we were inspired by the recently completed crowd-funded Nancy Astor statue campaign, also in Plymouth.
 We have since found out about other successful crowd-funded campaigns for football icons at other football grounds, so we know it can be done, although neither of us realised quite how much work would be involved.
 There is currently no statue at Argyle’s football ground Home Park.
 It would be great if Jack’s were the first.

-We then realised that the campaign was about much more than just recognising Jack Leslie as a former player of Plymouth Argyle Football Club.
+We soon realised that the campaign was about much more than just recognising Jack Leslie as a former player of Plymouth Argyle Football Club.
 The real significance is addressing the historical racism that denied a player of his opportunity to represent his Country.
 This is not just a campaign for a statue.
 This is a campaign that puts equalities at the front.
 (3)

 Kick it out?
 We cannot address the problems of today, if we do not recognise and correct the injustices of the past.

 We cannot do it alone.
 We need help, advice, friends, and supporters.
-Please join us, and support the #JackLeslieCampaign
+Please join us, and support the #JackLeslieCampaign.

 Sign up for email updates or to donate via website here